OneSn1pe/PivotAI-2/career-platform/OPENAI_PROMPTS_GUIDE.md

 ### System Prompt
 ```
-You are a helpful resume analysis assistant.
-Extract key information from resumes and provide structured data in JSON format.
+You are an AI resume analyst.
+Extract structured information from resumes in JSON format.
 ```

 ### User Prompt Template
 ```
-Analyze the following resume and extract key information.
-Return the data in the following JSON structure:
+Analyze the following resume and extract key information:

+[Resume Text]

+Extract and return JSON with this structure:
 {
-  "skills": [list of technical and soft skills as an array of strings],
+  "skills": [technical and soft skills],
-  "experience": [list of job titles/positions as an array of strings],
-  "education": [list of educational qualifications as an array of strings],
-  "strengths": [list of strong points as an array of strings],
-  "weaknesses": [list of areas for improvement as an array of strings],
-  "recommendations": [list of recommended job roles based on the profile as an array of strings],
-  "summary": "A brief 2-3 sentence summary of the candidate's profile",
-  "languages": [list of languages as an array of strings],
-  "quality_score": number from 1-10
+  "experience": [work experiences],
+  "education": [educational qualifications],
+  "strengths": [key strengths],
+  "weaknesses": [areas for improvement],
+  "recommendations": [recommended job roles]
 }

-IMPORTANT: Use the EXACT field names shown above.
-Make sure all arrays are properly formatted.
-For any field that cannot be determined, use an empty array [] or appropriate default value.
+Use exact field names as specified.
+For missing fields, use empty arrays.
 ```

 ### Parameters